-Couples have a lot of reasons to see a marriage therapist: arguments, emotional neglect, finances, affairs —but most couples never think that their marriage will be sabotaged by their in-laws.
+Couples have a lot of reasons to see a marriage therapist: arguments, emotional neglect, finances, affairs.
+But most couples never think that their marriage will be sabotaged by their in-laws.
 Some in-laws seem like a dream parents, where they help with raising the kids, come over for a glass of wine, and even become very close with their daughter or son-in-law.

 In-laws are part of a marriage.
 They have hopes and dreams for their adult child’s marriage, and when it feels like their expectations aren’t being met, they may start interfering with your marriage.
+Sometimes, ongoing tension or interference may be happening beneath the surface, even when everything seems fine.

 Initially, everything may go well, and you can brush it off.
 You might even bicker with your spouse over the interference, but it seems innocent enough and not a big deal.
 We all want to keep the peace over the long haul, but it’s a lot harder than it sounds.
+There often comes a moment when couples realize the true intentions behind their in-laws’ actions or the impact those actions are having on their relationship.

 Stopping your in-laws from interfering with your marriage will take work – sometimes a lot of it if you’re dealing with particularly anxious in-laws.
 While you and your spouse will have to work as a team to overcome in-law drama, it’s certainly possible to “in-law proof” your marriage, and remain happy together.